grpc/proposal/L46-core-tls-credential-API.md

   void set_certificate_provider(
       std::shared_ptr<CertificateProviderInterface> certificate_provider);

-  // Watches the updates of root certificates with name |root_cert_name| (set by
-  // the user via set_root_cert_name).
-If used in TLS credentials, setting this
+  // Watches the updates of root certificates with name |name|.
+If used in TLS
-  // field is optional for both the client side and the server side.
-If this is
+  // credentials, setting this field is optional for both the client side and
-  // not set on the client side, we will use the root certificates stored in the
+  // the server side.
+If this is not set on the client side, we will use the
-  // default system location, since client side must provide root certificates
+  // root certificates stored in the default system location, since client side
-  // in TLS (no matter single-side TLS or mutual TLS).
-If this is not set on
+  // must provide root certificates in TLS (no matter single-side TLS or mutual
-  // the server side, we will not watch any root certificate updates, and assume
+  // TLS).
+If this is not set on the server side, we will not watch any root
-  // no root certificates are needed for the server (in the one-side TLS
+  // certificate updates, and assume no root certificates are needed for the
-  // scenario, the server is not required to provide root certificates). void watch_root_certificates();
+  // server (in the one-side TLS scenario, the server is not required to provide

-  // Sets the name of root certificates being watched, if |watch_root_certificates| is
-  // called.
-If not set, an empty string will be used as the name.
-For simple
-  // use cases this is not needed, but a certificate provider could be
-  // implemented that watches many sets of certificates.
-This allows the user to
-  // differentiate between different root certificates.
+  // root certificates).
   //
-  // @param root_cert_name the name of root certificates being set. void set_root_cert_name(absl::string_view root_cert_name);
+  // @param name the name of root certificates being set. void watch_root_certificates(absl::string_view name);

   // Watches the updates of identity key-certificate pairs with name
-  // |identity_cert_name|.
+  // |name|.
 If used in TLS credentials, it is required to be set
   // on the server side, and optional for the client side(in the one-side
-  // TLS scenario, the client is not required to provide identity certificates). void watch_identity_key_cert_pairs();
+  // TLS scenario, the client is not required to provide identity certificates).

-  // Sets the name of identity key-certificate pairs being watched, if
-  // |watch_identity_key_cert_pairs| is called.
-If not set, an empty string will
-  // be used as the name.
-  //
-  // @param identity_cert_name the name of identity key-certificate pairs being set. void set_identity_cert_name(absl::string_view identity_cert_name);
+  // @param name the name of the identity key cert pairs to watch. void watch_identity_key_cert_pairs(absl::string_view name);

   // WARNING: EXPERT USE ONLY.
 MISUSE CAN LEAD TO SIGNIFICANT SECURITY DEGRADATION.
   //